ttirtawi/cdk-bedrock-agent-query-mysql-db/README.md

 This CDK stack already prepared some of the components below:
 1. VPC with public and private subnets.
 2. RDS MySQL Database with preloaded tables and data (loaded using Custom Resource + Lambda).
+I use sample data from [this repo](https://github.com/datacharmer/test_db).
 3. Lambda function to be called by Bedrock Agent.
 4. (not shown in the diagram) EC2 instances for validating the initial data loading.